Email Blog Instagram YouTube Twitch Discord Github

 In descending order of importance for new solvers:

 2. Always make a spreadsheet whenever you are working on a puzzle.
-(Trying to do a puzzle without a spreadsheet is analogous to not bringing scratch paper to the USAMO.
-It’s literally impossible.)
+(Trying to do a puzzle without a spreadsheet is analogous to not bringing scratch paper to a math exam.)
 Google spreadsheet works well if you are working in teams.

 • If using Google spreadsheets, there are some annoying tasks you might like to automate such as A=1 to Z=26, indexing with spaces deleted, etc. There’s a library for this.